Tiffany Casper, D.O.

 Try these self-care tips if you’re experiencing painful periods:

-- Try anti-inflammatory medicine such as ibuprofen 600-800 milligrams 2-3 times per day at the start of the pain.
+- Try anti-inflammatory medicine, such as ibuprofen 600-800 milligrams, two to three times per day at the start of the pain.
 Ibuprofen works better than Tylenol.

 - Apply a heating pad to your lower belly area.